Adamduehansen/coloroids/readme.md

 - Match the colors of asteroids and enemies to destroy them!
 - Avoid dangers that requires specific colors!
 - Play through multiple levels or try the endless mode!

+## About

+Just like the classic Asteroids game you need to shoot the asteroids to make them dissapear.
+This game adds another layer to the game by having the asteroids have colors.
+You need to match the color of the asteroid to be able to shoot them.
+Additionally enemies and other mechanics will try to make the job more difficult!